Nathanw1014/Understanding_ECDSA_Ruby/README.md

 ##

-This progam was built based around the ECDSA Ruby Library.
+This progam was built based around the Ruby ECDSA Library., Ruby was used because of this library.

 It uses an insecure implementation of k when signing ECDSA signatures.
 This should **NEVER** be done in production (just ask Sony..).